ory/hydra/README.md

 ### Is there a client library / SDK?

 Yes, for Go!
-It is available through `github.com/ory-am/hydra/sdk`.
+It is available at `github.com/ory-am/hydra/sdk`.

 Connect the SDK to Hydra:
 ```go